A simple power supply that converts AC current to 5V at 1 amp is the project I wanted to build.

 where:

-- Vin is the input voltage (in volts).
+- Vin is the input voltage in volts.

-- f is the operating frequency (in Hz).
+- f is the operating frequency in Hz.

-- Ac is the core cross sectional area (in square meters).
+- Ac is the core cross sectional area in square meters.

-Formula 2: Calculate the secondary turns Ns for the transformer:
+Second calculate the secondary turns Ns for the transformer:

 Ns = Np × Vout / Vin